Queuety

 How events are mapped

-When the Queuety worker processes the scheduled job, it calls do_action() with the original hook name and arguments.
-All callbacks registered for that WordPress cron hook are executed as normal.
+Later, when the Queuety worker processes that scheduled job, it calls do_action() with the original hook name and arguments.
+The existing WordPress callbacks still run as normal; the difference is only that the timing and dispatch are now driven by Queuety instead of traffic-triggered WP-Cron.

 Interval resolution